 - Queen Anne’s lace – These small and delicate flowers add a soft touch to any flower arrangement.
 They’re an elegant filler flower that can fill out a bouquet without looking too overdone.

 - Astilbe – These feathery flowers are also known as “false goat’s beard.”
-Astilbe are great for visually contrasting bigger blooms like garden roses and magnolias.
+Astilbe is great for visually contrasting bigger blooms like garden roses and magnolias.
 In addition to white, astilbe also comes in red and pink.

 - Sweet pea – Sweet peas have a sweet fragrance and are delicate flowers.
 Sweet peas symbolize gratitude and pleasure and that makes them perfect for birthday or anniversary bouquets.

-Photo Courtesy of: Foxtail Florals
+Photo Courtesy of Foxtail Florals

 This chic and stylish bouquet includes pink, white and purple spring flowers.
 It’s a great choice for the colleague or birthday celebrant who loves to stay on-trend.
 The huge king protea flower perfectly compliments that friend or loved one with a big personality and can help make a big statement for a bridal bouquet.